mjteo95/GEO1003-Shared_Notes/docs/content/books/privacy_books/gambino_location_data_and_privacy.md

 The COVID-19 pandemic has led to the development of **Digital Contact Tracing** (DCT) apps.
 These apps use tracking technologies to monitor the simultaneous presence of individuals in the same place.
 There are two main ways to implement DCT:

 * Using **proximity data**, usually with Bluetooth Low Energy (BLE) beacons.
-The absolute position is unknown data is stored locally on the device unless a user is tested positive.
+The absolute position is unknown and data is stored locally on the device unless a user is tested positive.
 This approach was used by Trace Together in Singapore.
 * Using **location data**, usually with GNSS.
 The absolute position is known, and the data is stored on a central server.
 This approach was used by WeChat and Alipay in China.

 In Europe, the European Commission and the European Data Protection Board (EDPB) have expressed a preference for BLE for privacy reasons.
 The EDPB also gave criteria for the adoption of DCT apps: